pankaj-kumar34/terraform-provider-ibm/website/docs/d/app_config_feature.html.markdown

 The following arguments are supported:

-- `guid` - (Required, string) GUID of the App Configuration service.
+- `guid` - (Required, string) guid of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
 - `feature_id` - (Required, string) Feature Id.
 - `environment_id` - (Required, string) Environment Id.
 - `includes` - (Optional, string) Include the associated collections in the response.

 ## Attribute Reference

-The following attributes are exported:
+In addition to all argument references list, you can access the following attribute references after your resource is created.

-- `id` - The unique identifier of the Feature.
+- `id` - The unique identifier of the feature flag resource.
 - `name` - Feature name.
 - `description` - Feature description.
 - `type` - Type of the feature (BOOLEAN, STRING, NUMERIC).